serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/deepface-icon.png" width="20%" height="20%"></p>

-**deepface** is a lightweight python based facial analysis framework including face recognition and demography (age, gender, emotion and race).
+**deepface** is a lightweight facial analysis framework including face recognition and demography (age, gender, emotion and race) for Python.
 You can use the framework with a just few lines of codes.

 # Face Recognition